 - Mobile-Friendly Design, App Design & A Growing Mobile-First Society

 - Should You Choose Between A Mobile Friendly Web Design And An App Design -- Or Can You Do Both?

 The Difference Between App Design And Mobile-Friendly Web Design

 It might not seem obvious the distinction between apps and mobile websites, but the differences are clear.
 If you’re trying to create a more in-depth, mobile-first strategy, it’s vital that you make sure you have an effective mobile presence.

-We’re living in a world where everyone is on their phones — a world where more people own a mobile phone than a toothbrush.
+We’re living in a world where everyone is on their phones.
 This means that in order to stay on track with the competition, you have to make sure that you too have an active presence on mobile.
 And there are a number of ways you can do that — through apps or through mobile-friendly design.

 Ideally, your brand will utilize both methods.
 Your brand will have an exciting and engaging app, and it will also have a mobile-friendly website for quick and easy access on the go.
 But we all know that's not always possible.
 So what's the real difference between the two mediums?

 A mobile-friendly website design is exactly what it sounds like.
 It’s a website created specifically for mobile devices like smartphones and tablets.
 These responsive designs are created exclusively for devices that aren’t desktop or laptop devices, which means that they need to have certain functionalities and capabilities in order to succeed.